100 Percent Disabled Veteran Home Loan

 VA cash-out refinance

-The VA cash-out refinances allow you to access your home’s equity by replacing your original mortgage loan with a new one with a higher amount.
-Ultimately, you’ll split the difference, using the new loan to pay off your remaining original mortgage balance and pocketing the rest as cash.
+The VA cash-out refinances allow you to access your home’s equity by replacing your original mortgage loan with a larger one.
+This means that you can use the new loan to pay off your remaining original mortgage balance and pocket the difference.
 With these loans, your original mortgage loan doesn’t have to be a VA loan to qualify.

 Can I Get a VA Loan With Bad Credit?

 Ultimately, it may come down to your income and down payment.
-If, for some reason, you have a low credit score, you may be able to make a down payment, which reduces your loan amount and makes you a less risky borrower.
+If, for some reason, you have a low credit score, you may be able to make a larger down payment to compensate, which reduces your loan amount and makes you a less risky borrower.

 Griffin Funding works one-on-one with all of our VA loan borrowers to help them obtain the financing to purchase a home.
 We believe applying for a VA loan shouldn’t be complicated or stressful.
 Our team walks you through the process and provides all the information you need to determine whether now is the right time to take out a VA loan.